check before: 2026-02-01

 Summary:

-Microsoft Teams will roll out the External domains anomalies report by mid-March 2026, helping admins detect unusual external communication.
+Microsoft Teams will roll out the External domains anomalies report by mid-April 2026, helping admins detect unusual external communication.
 Available in the Teams admin center, it highlights abnormal activity and offers a block option.
 Admins can enable alerts for proactive notifications; no action is needed to access the report.

 Details:

-Updated January 29, 2026: We have updated the timeline.
+Updated February 27, 2026: We have updated the timeline.
 Thank you for your patience.

 [Introduction]